Last Updated on

 Video: An Expert’s Tips on Teaching Your Kids at Home During the Lockdown

-Making your child learn during the lockdown is quite easy, especially when you involve elements of your daily life and, above all, have fun!
-Here’s how you can keep the learning process going even during the lockdown.
-To make it easier for you, we have an expert to break it all down for you!
-Check out what Rashmi Soin, a celebrated motivational speaker and parent coach has to say about learning during the lockdown, and follow her insightful tips to combine parenting and teaching in the modern day!
+Yes, continuing your child’s learning during the lockdown is quite easy, especially when you involve elements of your daily life and, above all, have fun!
+To make it easier for you, our expert, Rashmi Soin, a celebrated motivational speaker and parent coach, has broken down certain points that are essential to keep kids learning.
+Watch the video and read on to know what the expert has to say about learning during the lockdown, and follow her insightful tips to combine parenting and teaching in the modern day!

 FirstCry Intelli presents to you, Learning Through the Lockdown, a Live Session with celebrated Parent Coach and Motivational Speaker, Mrs. Rashmi Soin.

 FirstCry Intelli यांनी वर पोस्ट केले बुधवार, १३ मे, २०२०